La Liga: Barca title dream over?

 Ronaldo to beat Messi to best player gong?

-Though Messi was again the star man for Barcelona he is expected to miss out on The Best FIFA Men's Player Award when it is handed out on Monday.
+Though Messi was again the star man for Barcelona, he is expected to miss out on The Best FIFA Men's Player Award when it is handed out on Monday.

 The 29-year-old helped power Barca to a domestic league and cup double last season but Ronaldo won the European Champions League with Real and Euro 2016 with Portugal.

-France forward Antoine Griezmann completes the line-up, after he had a fine season for club -- Atletico Madrid -- and country.
+France forward Antoine Griezmann completes the lineup, after he had a fine season for club -- Atletico Madrid -- and country.

 The ceremony takes place at 1830 CET at FIFA's headquarters in Zurich, Switzerland.